Trimod/dom-to-image/README.md

 You might want to check [this reference](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) for JavaScript names of CSS properties.

+#### onClone

+Callback that receives cloned element so you can change something on a copy before making the screenshot.
+Should return modified clone object back.

 #### quality

 A number between 0 and 1 indicating image quality (e.g. 0.92 => 92%) of the